Charityware/hermes/README.md

 ```
 message: 'Hello React-Luxo'
-message: ['Hello', 'React', '-', 'Luxo']
+message: ['You did something', 'You did something else!', 'This is fun']
 ```

-**type** required, define what type message you want to define.
+**`type`** required, define what type message you want to create.
+This will be the `className` that gets set on a message.
+You could easily set up some nice nested LESS/SCSS styling that would let you create some custom styling for different message types.

 type: `string`

-**hidden** optional, control this property to show or hide a Luxo component.
+**`hidden`** optional, control this property to hide or show a Luxo component.

 type: `boolean`, default is `false`

-**buttons** optional, define the buttons that you want show to the user.
+**`buttons`** optional, define the buttons that you want show to the user.

 type: `string` || `array`